MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-strategy/includes/5-evaluate-financial-considerations.md

-Measuring objectives helps provide a financial consideration by defining the return expected from a specific effort.
+Measuring objectives and identifying the return expected from a specific can help you to define a financial consideration.
 Cost is another key financial consideration.
 In this unit, we explore various outcome-driven considerations, a few formulas to calculate costs, and how organizations can reduce capital expenditures.

 ## Understand your financial stories

 The core financial benefits of Azure are driven by a fundamental shift in the IT operating model.
 This shift benefits your organization's core financial statements and frees up cash flow for reinvestment:

-**Balance sheet**: When you operate on-premises in datacenters, you typically have invested up front in long-term assets that limit the cash and capital required to grow your business.
+**Balance sheet**: When you operate on-premises in datacenters, it's common for you to have invested up front in long-term assets that limit the cash and capital required to grow your business.
 While in the cloud, you can shift datacenter operations costs into modernization, developing cloud applications, and other projects that drive business growth.
 This shift can make your balance sheet more agile.

 **Cash flow statement**: The pay-for-what-you-consume model and the ability to apply policies and tags to your Azure resources help you improve the predictability of your cash flow statement.
 This model delays spend and improves the timing of your cash flow.